dg5lp/JTDX-Helper-2.6/README.md

 # JTDX-Helper-2.1
+The JTDX-Helper program was developed as macro extension for the JTEX using the Quick-Macros program.
+Comparing to other FT8-Robot programs, the JTDX-Helper is more “intelligent”, it interprets the received messages of JTDX and acts according to the own pre-programmed QSO strategy.
+The delivered EXE file contains the licence for Quick-Macros.

 Main Features of V2.1:
-Automatic operation in both "CQ" and "S/P" mode.
+- Automatic operation in both "CQ" and "S/P" mode.
-Automatic find of free frequency in CQ-mode
+- Automatic find of free frequency in CQ-mode
-Automatic changes between CQ and S/P mode with programmable intervals, dependng on band activity.
+- Automatic changes between CQ and S/P mode with programmable intervals, dependng on band activity.

 Various strategies in S/P-mode: call stations with:
-Best Priority acording the JTDX "Notification" settings (clours)
+- Best Priority acording the JTDX "Notification" settings (clours)
 - Best S/N
 - Only DX
 - Prefer-DX